 Mental health among young people has become a national priority due to relational stressors and societal changes.
 Depression among adolescents in the U.S. has increased by 41% between 2006 and 2014 and it is expected to be one of the leading contributors to premature death.
 Anxiety and depression have been identified to spike during life transitions such as graduating from high school, going to college, or entering the workforce.
 Students of color in particular experience circumstances, such as racial/ethnic discrimination, disparities in mental health services, and marginalization that uniquely negatively contributes to their mental health and well-being and impedes both academic performance and college satisfaction.

 Building knowledge and capacity among organizations serving young people of color is a critical element of The Steve Fund’s mission.
-Therefore, we offer an array of virtual and in-person programming grounded in research and best practices designed to address the mental health and wellbeing of young people of color and ensure they have an equal opportunity to thrive in their academic and career pursuits.
+Therefore, we offer an array of virtual and in-person programs and services grounded in research and best practices designed to address the mental health and wellbeing of young people of color and ensure they have an equal opportunity to thrive in their academic and career pursuits.
 Sessions have been designed and are led by mental health research and practice experts with multidisciplinary and diverse backgrounds.

-The Steve Fund partners with nonprofits, community organizations, and higher education institutions to offer professional development for staff, instructors, providers, advocates, or those that wish to increase their awareness and gain skills to support the mental health and wellbeing of students of color.
+The Steve Fund partners with nonprofits, community organizations, and higher education institutions to offer professional development for administrators, instructors, providers, police, advocates, and others that wish to increase their awareness and gain skills to support the mental health and wellbeing of students of color.
 Participants will have an opportunity to learn, grow, and connect with a community of professionals who are committed to equity in mental health.
 Training is available virtually, pre-recorded, or in person.
 Topics include: culturally responsive mental health services, responding to campus trauma, and building institutional support for the well-being of students of color.